 If you get a direct flight from Kathmandu to Lukla, the flight takes you across the diverse terrain, giving you spectacular views of the Himalayas.
 Upon landing, you will meet the rest of your crew and begin your trek from Lukla’s Tenzing-Hillary Airport to Phakding.

 During peak seasons (March to May and September to November), you will need to catch a flight from Ramechhap.
-First, to get to Ramechhap, you will go on a 4-5 hour drive from Kathmandu on a sharing jeep/Hi-ace Van from Thamel (Garden of Dreams).
+First, to get to Ramechhap, you will go on a 4-5 hour drive from Kathmandu in a shared jeep/Hiace van from Thamel (Garden of Dreams).
 Remember, the vehicle departs between 1 to 2 AM.
 Ensure you reach your pickup destination on time.
 Or, for a more private trip, you can book a private vehicle at an extra cost.

 Upon reaching Ramechhap, you will board a flight to Lukla.
 From Lukla, your trek to Phakding begins immediately.
 The route gradually descends toward the Chaurikharka village along the Dudh Koshi River.
 You will hike across several charming Sherpa villages along the lush lowlands on a 4-hour hike before reaching Phakding.
 Overnight stay in Phakding.